-A finding must specify all government agencies involved and whether any third party will be involved.
+A finding must specify all government agencies involved and

+whether any third party will be involved.

-A finding may not authorize any action intended to influence United States political processes, public opinion, policies, or media.
+A finding may not authorize any action intended to influence United States political processes, public opinion, policies or media.

 A finding may not authorize any action which violates the Constitution of the United States or any statutes of the United States.

-Notification to the congressional leaders specified in the bill must be followed by submission of the written finding to the chairmen of the intelligence committees.
+Notification to the congressional leaders specified in the bill notification to the congressional leaders specified in the bill must be followed by submission of the written finding to the chairmen of the intelligence committees.

-The intelligence committees must be informed of significant changes in covert actions.
+The intelligence committees must be informed of significant

+changes in covert actions.